ppy/osu-wiki/news/2018-12-31-beatmap-spotlights-fall-2018.md

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/osu/musique.jpg)](https://osu.ppy.sh/beatmapsets/816542)

 Fal's "ame no musique" is a super relaxing piece of music with a lot of rhythmic detail, and [LMT](https://osu.ppy.sh/users/7262798)'s rendition of it captures this feeling perfectly.
-The flow is smooth and the difficulty is fairly low, but the piano and string fills throughout the song are mapped in a very detailed way, making the rhythms throughout the map extremely varied and creating a unique challenge when played with difficulty increasing mods.
-Please try it our yourself!
+The flow is smooth and the difficulty is fairly low, but the piano and string fills throughout the song are mapped in a very detailed way, making the rhythms during the map extremely varied and creating a unique challenge when played with difficulty increasing mods.
+Please try it out yourself!

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/osu/manten.jpg)](https://osu.ppy.sh/beatmapsets/847126)